pgr_drivingDistance

 BIGINT

-Identifier of node within the limits from from_v .
+Identifier of node reached using edge .

 edge